bbangert/routes/docs/restful.rst

 .. note::

-    Due to how Routes matches a list of URL's, it has no inherent knowledge of a route being a **resource**.
+    Due to how Routes matches a list of URLs, it has no inherent knowledge of a route being a **resource**.
 As such, if a route fails to match due to the method requirements not being met, a 404 will return just like any other failure to match a route.